-We study in-depth the effect of non-maximum suppression (NMS) threshold, a criterion for discarding overlapping bounding box predictions in the Region Proposal Network (RPN) at train and test stages and Region of Interest (RoI) at test stage.
+We study in-depth the effect of the non-maximum suppression (NMS) threshold, a criterion for discarding overlapping bounding box predictions in the Region Proposal Network (RPN) at train and test stages and Region of Interest (RoI) at the test stage.
 High threshold values mean that a larger number of overlapping predictions is kept in the model.
-At the training stage of the segmentation model, low NMS in the RPN implies that a lower number of high-scoring predictions will be passed to RoI, and, a lower number of high-scoring predictions will be processed by RoI, both at train and test stages.
-This is because RoI, after passing the region of interest through the classification 'head' (two fully connected layers and a class+bounding box layer), can still classify this region as background, even if at the RPN stage the prediction was derived from the 'positive' anchor [HGDG17].
+At the training stage of the segmentation model, low NMS in the RPN implies that a lower number of high-scoring predictions will be passed to RoI, and a lower number of high-scoring predictions will be processed by RoI, both at train and test stages.
+It is because of RoI.
+After passing the region of interest through the classification' head' (two fully connected layers and a class+bounding box layer), we can still classify this region as background, even if the prediction was derived from the 'positive' anchor [12].
 The hyperparameters of the segmentation model are set in Table 1.
-The model computes 4 loss functions: two by RPN (objectness and bounding box coordinates) and two by RoI (class and bounding box coordinates).
-For our training and evaluation we use the torchvision v0.3.0.